-Phase 1 was constructed in 2003.
-Phase 2 adds ramps south of Glenwood Drive bridge to complete the interchange movements for the remaining directions of travel.
-Phase 3 braids Glenwood Drive northbound onramp with northbound El Toro Road off-ramp movements to provide for intersection and mainline operational benefits.
+Phase 2 proposes to add ramps south of Glenwood Drive bridge to complete the interchange movements for the remaining directions of travel.
+Phase 3 proposed improvements braids Glenwood Drive northbound on-ramp with northbound El Toro Road off-ramp movements to provide for intersection and mainline operational benefits.
 These improvements would be consistent with the originally envisioned and approved SR 73.